GlobalGAP: Traceability a key part of meeting the expanded scope of “sustainability”

 6 Min

 GlobalGAP first delved into aquaculture production in 2004, and 20 years later, the certification has undergone a number of transformations – including new standards.
-Those transformations are key to meeting some of the most prominent global trends in responsible aquaculture production, FAO Deputy Director of Fisheries and Aquaculture Audun Lem said during the panel, which took place during the 2024 Seafood Expo Global in Barcelona, Spain.
+Those transformations are key to keeping up with global trends in responsible aquaculture production, FAO Deputy Director of Fisheries and Aquaculture Audun Lem said during the panel, which took place during the 2024 Seafood Expo Global in Barcelona, Spain.

 “When we talk about sustainability, today, we really have to be holistic.
 We have to think in all the three dimensions of sustainability, whereas some years ago, the focus was on environmental sustainability,” Lem said.
 “Now, social dimensions, civil rights, and decent work conditions are all very important components of a sustainability strategy from any company or organization.”